kabilanthiyagarajan/Monitoring-light-intensity-using-LDR-and-uploading-the-data-in-the-cloud-using-an-IoT-controller-./README.md

 ## Name: kabilan T
 ## Reg.No: 212222230059
-# Monitoring-light intensity using LDR and uploading the data in the cloud using an IoT controller-.
+#  EX NO 4 Monitoring light intensity using LDR and uploading the data in the cloud using an IoT controller.

 # AIM:
 To monitor and upload the light intensity value in the Things mate using Arduino controller.